fniessink/toisto/docs/concept_files.md

 If a concept has multiple examples, the `example` value can be a list of concept identifiers instead of a string.

+#### Form-aware filtering for grammatical quizzes

+For grammatical quizzes (e.g., "give the partitive of *eläin*"), Toisto only shows examples whose target-language label contains the form the user just produced as a whole word.
+This way an answer of `eläintä` is illustrated by `En halua eläintä.`, not by a sibling sentence using `eläimiä`.

+A consequence: if a concept has only one example and it uses a different inflection than the one being quizzed, no example is shown for that quiz.
+The fix is to add a second example concept that uses the missing form.
+For instance, the `cat` concept has both `Minulla on kaksi kissaa.` (singular partitive) and `Hänellä on paljon kissoja.` (plural partitive), so both `kissa → kissaa` and `kissat → kissoja` quizzes find a matching example.

+Translation quizzes (read, write, dictate, interpret) are not filtered.
+Any example of the concept will be shown since the example is reinforcing the concept rather than a specific inflected form.

 ### Questions/answers

 When one concept is a question and the other concept is the answer, this can be specified using the `answer` relation.
 Toisto will add a quiz, asking the user to answer the question in their target language.